WHAT IS CLIMATE CHANGE?

 Before going over the causes and effects of climate change, let's explain why you don't care about climate change:

 Global warming is caused by the greenhouse effect, a natural process by which the atmosphere retains some of the Sun’s heat, allowing the Earth to maintain the necessary conditions to host life.
-Without the greenhouse effect, the average temperature of the planet would be -180C.
+Without the greenhouse effect, the average temperature of the planet would be -18ºC.

 The oceans are also carbon sinks, absorbing up to 50 % of CO₂ The problem is that, when they reach their limit, the ocean acidifies and causes death and disease among marine flora and fauna.

+Human population is growing exponentially.
+Today, barely 250 years later, we are more than 7.7 billion and will continue growing until 2050 by at least another 2 billion.
 An increasingly numerous population needs more and more resources, which speeds up the increase in greenhouse gas emissions from all production processes.

 Experts agree that the Industrial Revolution was the turning point when emissions of greenhouse effect gases entering the atmosphere began to soar.
 The Industrial Revolution was itself borne out of smaller revolutions: agricultural, technological, demographic, transport, finance… creating a new model of production and consumption.